If you're thinking seriously about cutting the cord and streaming your way to entertainment bliss, Amazon Channels should be in focus.

 Do You Need to Be a Prime Member?

 Yes.
 Amazon Channels is only available to Amazon Prime members.
-You'll need to pay $10 per month or $99 per year to become a Prime member.
+Now that Amazon's raised the monthly price for Prime, you'll need to pay $12.99 per month (instead of $10 per month), meaning those who pay $99 per year are now saving $56.88 per year.

 How Does It Compare to Netflix and Hulu?